 If rent, utilities, and/or your mortgage for your business location is a large and pressing concern, you can allocate 40% of your loan for these costs right away, then use the remainder on payroll.
 You could also use 20% of your loan on rent, and the remaining 80% of payroll.
 Either of these examples will result in 100% of your loan—both the principal and accrued interest—being forgiven.

 Let’s review two ways that you can reduce your PPP loan forgiveness down from 100%:

-Let’s say for whatever reason, you decide to spend more than one-quarter of your loan funds on rent, utilities, or mortgage interest.
+Let’s say for whatever reason, you decide to spend more than 40% of your loan funds on rent, utilities, or mortgage interest.

 Laying Off Employees or Reducing Salary

 If you lay off employees, your loan is still eligible for partial forgiveness.
 But that forgiveness will be reduced in proportion to the number of “full-time equivalent employees” you laid off between February 15, 2020 and April 15, 2020.

 “Full-time equivalent employees” per month is the average number of full-time equivalent employees for each pay period within a month.

 To calculate your loan forgiveness, you’ll divide the average number of full-time employees per month during the covered period (which is February 15, 2020 to December 31, 2020) by either:

 - The average monthly employees between February 15, 2019 and June 30, 2019, or